telefonicaid/iotagent-node-lib/doc/api.md

 ## Multitenancy, FIWARE Service and FIWARE ServicePath

 Every operation in the API require the `fiware-service` and `fiware-servicepath` to be defined; the operations are performed in the scope of those headers.
-For the list case, the special wildcard servicepath can be specified, `/*`.
-In this case, the operation applies to all the subservices of the service given by the `fiware-service` header.

 ## Secured access to the Context Broker